-Veterinary nutritionists are Diplomates of the American College of Veterinary Nutrition (ACVN®).
+A board certified veterinary nutritionist® is a Diplomate of the American College of Veterinary Nutrition (ACVN®).
 The ACVN® is the AVMA-recognized specialty organization for nutrition.
-They are veterinarians who are board certified specialists in veterinary nutrition.
+They are veterinarians who are board-certified specialists in veterinary nutrition.
 Training involves intensive clinical, teaching, and research activities spanning at least two years.
 Trainees also are required to pass a written examination in order to obtain board certification.
 To become board certified peer-reviewed research must be published, highly precise case reports submitted and accepted, and an intense two day, three part written examination must be passed.

-Veterinary nutritionists are specialists that are uniquely trained in the nutritional management of both healthy animals and those with one or more diseases.
+A board certified veterinary nutritionist® is a specialist that is uniquely trained in the nutritional management of both healthy animals and those with one or more diseases.
 Nutrition is critically important to maintain optimal health and ensure optimal performance, as well as to manage the symptoms and progression of specific diseases.
-Veterinary nutritionists are qualified to formulate commercial foods and supplements, formulate home-prepared diets, manage the complex medical and nutritional needs of individual animals, and understand the underlying causes and implications of specific nutritional strategies that are used to prevent and treat diseases.
+A board certified veterinary nutritionist® is uniquely qualified to formulate commercial foods and supplements, formulate home-prepared diets, manage the complex medical and nutritional needs of individual animals, and understand the underlying causes and implications of specific nutritional strategies that are used to prevent and treat diseases.

-Veterinary nutritionists may be involved in a variety of different activities, including conducting research, taking care of patients, consulting with veterinarians, owners, or industry, and teaching.
-Veterinary nutritionists work in a variety of different environments, including veterinary schools, pet food or drug companies, government agencies, or private veterinary hospitals.
+A board certified veterinary nutritionist® may be involved in a variety of different activities, including conducting research, taking care of patients, consulting with veterinarians, owners, or industry, and teaching.
+They work in a variety of different environments, including veterinary schools, pet food or drug companies, government agencies, or private veterinary hospitals.
 Some run their own businesses.

 The residency training program in veterinary nutrition is extensive.
 After achieving a degree in veterinary medicine and completing at least 1 year of internship or clinical experience, residency training includes at least 2 years of study, with a focus on both basic and clinical nutrition as well as research and teaching.
-Trainees study under the mentorship of at least one boarded veterinary nutritionist and often with contact with many others over the course of the program.
-Some programs also require graduate level coursework and rotation with other specialists (such as Internal Medicine, Critical Care, and Clinical Pathology).
+Trainees study under the mentorship of at least one board certified veterinary nutritionist® and often with contact with many others over the course of the program.
+Some programs also require graduate-level coursework and rotation with other specialists (such as Internal Medicine, Critical Care, and Clinical Pathology).
 Trainees must prepare and write up three case reports to qualify to take the board exam.
 The two day written examination is offered annually and covers a wide range of nutritional and medical knowledge.

 For more detailed information regarding residency programs for veterinarians interested in training for board certification, please see our page at:

-If you would like to work directly with a veterinary nutritionist to develop a customized home cooked diet for your pet, produce and market a pet product, or consult on any other issue, please visit our Diplomate Directory at: http://www.acvn.org/directory/
+If you would like to work with a board certified veterinary nutritionist® to develop a customized home cooked diet for your pet, produce and market a pet product, or consult on any other issue, please visit our Diplomate Directory.

 The ACVN does not offer certification for technicians or assistants.
 However, there are organizations with a veterinary nutrition focus open to technicians and assistants: American Academy of Veterinary Nutrition(http://aavn.org/) and Academy of Veterinary Nutrition Technicians (http://nutritiontechs.org/).
 There are also training programs managed by private pet food companies.